marcopellegrinoit/marcopellegrinoit/README.md

 * Master's Degree in **Artificial Intelligence** at Utrecht Unviersity 🎓
 * **Data Scientist** at **Utrecht Unviersity** and **Rebel Group**
 * I'm specialising in **Machine Learning**, **Data Analysis**, and **Managing Large Datasets** 👨🏼‍💻
-* Now based in **Stockholm**, Sweden, looking for my next career step as a data scientist / machine learning engineer
+* Now based in **Stockholm**, Sweden, looking for my next career step as a Data Scientist / Machine Learning Engineer